WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 #### 2. Middle part

 You've a list of:
-* all matching files (if you're using several files formats for the same domain)
+* all matching files (if you're using several files formats for the same domain), note that we only display file extension.
 * all the keys (`action.save` is exploded into `action > save` for user readability)
 * all the translations values in all the locales you defined.